Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Discussion

 \section{Discussion}

 To take advantage of the abundant unannotated RNA data, we propose an RNA foundation model trained on 23 million RNA sequences via self-supervised learning, which can be employed in both structural and functional downstream applications.
-Detailed analysis shows that RNA-FM also encodes the evolutionary information implicitly, which can be used to derive the evolutionary trend of lncRNAs.
-Several further representative experiments are conducted, and the results strongly prove the effectiveness of our pre-trained model.
+Detailed analysis shows that RNA-FM also encodes the evolutionary information implicitly, which can be used to derive the evolutionary trend of lncRNAs and SARS-CoV-2 variants.
+Several further experiments, from structure prediction to gene expression regulation modeling, are conducted, and the results strongly prove the effectiveness of our pre-trained model.
 Particularly in structural-related experiments, models which include our RNA-FM embeddings can significantly improve the performance among various tasks spreading from simple to complex.
 When dealing with a complex task with a relatively large-scale dataset, it is more likely to achieve admirable performance by fine-tuning our RNA-FM and downstream modules together.
 In the case of simple task with small-scale datasets, it is better to utilize transfer learning to avoid over-fitting.
 On all accounts, our RNA-FM indeed encodes the RNA structural patterns and can offer explicit information useful for RNA structure predictions.

 However, the improvement brought by RNA-FM in the functional tasks seems more slight compared with the gain in the structural tasks.
 The underlying reason may be the sequence distribution differences between these function-related applications and our pre-training dataset.
 Besides, the relation between the RNA structure and its function is too complicated to represent directly.
 Even though without colossal performance improvement, our embedding can still be beneficial for these downstream tasks.
 We aim to provide more impressive results regarding these functional-related tasks in the future.